Euro zone bond yields fall after Fed signals just one more rate hike

 "This isn't so sure for the ECB but markets are, rightly to an extent, trading like there is a strong read across from Fed to ECB policy."

-The U.S. 2-year yield US2YT=RR was down 2 bps to 3.963%, having dropped 20 bps on Wednesday.
+The U.S. 2-year yield US2YT=RR was down 1 bp at 3.971%, having dropped 20 bps on Wednesday.
 Yields move inversely to prices.

 Bond yields have swung wildly - although the overall direction has been down - over the last two weeks as cracks have emerged in the global banking system.